 While challenging, the prognosis isn’t gloomy.
 In fact, the media and entertainment community has an opportunity to reimagine how it creates, produces, and delivers great content.

 Already well underway prior to COVID-19, the transition across the media and entertainment industry to cloud-based subscription services has accelerated in response to the crisis.

-Data from the IABM’s Coronavirus Impact Tracker found evidence that demand for legacy types of software such as permanent licenses could decline significantly.
-In fact, this trend may accelerate suppliers’ transition to as-a-service offerings.
+Even by June 2020, data from the IABM’s Coronavirus Impact Tracker found evidence of a significant decline in demand for legacy types of software such as permanent licenses.
+In fact, this trend is poised to accelerate suppliers’ transition to as-a-service offerings.

 This holds true for even the biggest media organizations, which have begun migrating to enterprise subscription commercial models such as enterprise license agreements, Avid’s Chief Revenue Officer Tom Cordiner said in a video interview.